 SUBJECT Dance Year 9 Course Outline Year 9 Dance is different to Years 7 & 8.
 In Year 9, students can opt to partake in Dance as part of their PE curriculum: this option process will have taken place in the final month of Y8 in their Dance lessons.
 This allows Dance to be taught once a week for two hours ensuring a high quality of teaching & learning.
-Term 1, 2 & 3: Choreography & Appreciation Students will research and develop movement that is then manipulated and structured to create a 3-4 minute group dance.
+Scheme of learning include: Choreography & Appreciation Students will research and develop movement that is then manipulated and structured to create a 3-4 minute group dance.
 Developing appreciation skills to support the GCSE requirements, students will describe, experience and analyse the professional work Rosas Danst Rosas by Teresa De Keersmaker.
 They will produce practical work to demonstrate their understanding and answer written questions regarding the movement components and aspects of production.
-Term 4 & 5: Performance & Choreography Students will be taught GCSE level dance phrases and perform these in solo/duo with a focus on technical skills and performance qualities.
+Performance & Choreography Students will be taught GCSE level dance phrases and perform these in solo/duo with a focus on technical skills and performance qualities.
 Students will then be led in a selection of choreographic workshops which they will develop into a solo/duo choreography.
-Term 6: Performance This term is an optional term for Dance and we suggest all those students who have opted for the subject as a GCSE and those who relish performing take part.
-We will collaboratively choreograph a dance to perform at the Dance Department's Summer Sharing.
 Assessment Each term is assessed in line with the termly focus.
 This may take place in the form of a final performance, on-going teacher assessment throughout lessons, written class work and/or homework.
 Students are given verbal feedback throughout lessons either to the class, to groups or one-to-one.
 All assessment performances will be recorded and stored safely, all written will be placed in class folders.
 Written feedback from teachers, peers and self-review is also placed here.
 Please note due the nature of teaching in Year 9 there is no formal exam; all assessment takes place within lessons Year 9 Assessments These will take place in week 4 and week 7 of the relevant terms.
-Additional Resources and There are a number of dance clubs and companies that students can join.
-These vary depending on the time of year- the information will be available in supporting activities the Dance Department and via the weekly bulletin.
-Y9 also have the opportunity to perform in the schools dance competition The Great Big Dance Off.
-Look out for information What can parents/ carers do to support students Ensure they have their Dance uniform for every lesson.
-This is a Cotham Dance t-shirt (available from Harris Sports) and black trackies/ shorts/ leggings.
-Ask to see their work.
+Additional Resources and supporting activities There are a number of dance clubs and companies that students can join.
+These vary depending on the time of year- the information will be available in the Dance Department and via the weekly bulletin.

+What can parents/ carers do to support Ensure they have their Dance uniform for every lesson.
+This is a Cotham Dance t-shirt (available from Harris Sports) and black trackies/ shorts/ leggings. students Ask to see their work.
 Rehearsing outside of lessons will increase progress.
 Support with research for any written homework.
 Encourage them to partake in the dance companies within school.